sysujjlab/sysujjlab.github.io/content/authors/XuetingPang/_index.md

   - Graduated Students
 ---

-Xueting Pang received the B.Sc. degree in xxx major from Hainan University, Hainan, China, in 2020, and the M.Sc. degree in information and communication engineering from Sun Yat-sen University, Shenzhen, China, in 2023.
-She is currently an analog design engineer with Xiaomi Corporation, Shanghai, China.
+Xueting Pang received the B.Sc. degree from Hainan University, Hainan, China, in 2020, and the M.Sc. degree in information and communication engineering from Sun Yat-sen University, Shenzhen, China, in 2023.
+She is currently an analog design engineer at Semiconductor Manufacturing International Corporation.